Rest in Peace to the person I thought I was and hope to never become.

 That’s the stuff greatness is made of.

 It’s cold out, still and wet… there is thunder in the distance, brief flashes of lightening.
 She is quiet… going through the motions of releasing the stresses of her day.
-When she gets like this it’s like a hurricane trapped in a bottle.
-Her body is tense with an energy that is tightly reined in.
-Her body language, her gaze, the tone of her voice… predatory.
+When she gets this way it’s like a hurricane trapped in a bottle.
+She is tense with an energy that is tightly reined in.
+Her body language, and her gaze, the tone of her voice… is predatory.
 I will wait.

 I am silent, letting her go through her process… she isn’t ready.
-So I go through my motions, preparing for the storm I know is coming.
-Doing busy work while I give her the space she needs to work through it.
+So I go through my motions, giving her space, preparing for the tempest I know is coming.
+Doing busy work while I give her the room she needs to work through it.
 I will wait.

-Just as the rain starts I hear her long exhale… the slow release of stress from a hard day.
-I can hear all the pent up tension and frustration in that one quiet puff of sound.
-Wind howling, the rain starts… I will wait.
+Just as the rain starts outside I hear her long exhale… the slow release of a hard day.
+I can hear all of the pent up frustration in that one quiet puff of sound.
+The wind is howling as the storm gathers… I will wait.

 I turn and take in the sight of her on the sofa leaning forward with her face in her hands, eyes closed.
 Slowly I tip toe over to stand directly in front of her and slide my fingers into her hair.
 At first she stiffens at my touch, her body coiled tightly like she’s ready to pounce.
 I will wait.

 Suddenly she relaxes as my fingers work to knead away the tension at her temples.
 I smooth my caress over her scalp and she sighs again, resting her face against me as she wraps her arms around my waist.
 I will wait.

 We are like that for a time… she is starting to unwind and I’m focused on her, just her.
 I wait until she is on the cusp of sleep, then gently work my fingers through her hair to give a firm short tug.
 Her breath catches and in a flash she comes to life, head snapping up as she drags me into her lap for a kiss that is both forceful and hungry.
 I will wait.